AlexanderDzhoganov/Skylines-Sapphire/README.md

   - 3.2 Define your skin sprites
   - 3.3 Define your skin colors
 - 4. Writing your first skin module
-- 5. Testing and publishing your skin
+- 5. Testing and publishing your skin on Steam Workshop

 ### 1. Download and extract the example and template skins